rfo909/CFT/README.md

 - more
 - edit

-However, CFT is really about creating and running functions.
+However, CFT is really about writing code in the form of functions.
+Functions are called directly from the command line, or from other functions.

-## Creating functions
+## Functions

 In CFT, code comes before the function name.
 The P(N) expression returns parameters by position.